 Spreading the Message

-Similar to our communicating your survey resource (click here to view) earlier in this series, it is worth briefing managers of the results before the message is spread further.
+It is crucial to brief managers on the results before the message is spread further.
 In addition to the highlights, this is the time to share team-specific information with the individual managers.

 The main purpose is for the managers to understand their team’s results and how they compare to the wider organisation.
 If there are significant differences it can be a difficult pill for the manager to swallow, and since their team’s results may form part of the overall highlights it is courteous to notify them.
 The team’s results shouldn’t be treated as an all-encompassing report on the manager’s ability or a measure of their performance; there are a lot of factors that feed into the engagement scores for a team.